-All students meeting graduation requirements (including approved student credential portfolio) for the December 2013 or May 2014 graduation class must complete an application for graduation and submit it to the Registrar's Office according to the following deadlines:
+All students meeting graduation requirements (including approved student credential portfolio) for the December 2015 or May 2016 graduation class must complete an application for graduation and submit it to the Registrar's Office according to the following deadlines:

-Summer/Fall 2013 Diagnostic Sonography students - no later than Friday, November 1, 2013.
-May 2014 Electronic/Vascular Technology students - no later than Friday, January 17, 2014.
+Summer/Fall 2015 Diagnostic Sonography students - no later than Friday, August 21, 2015

+May 2016 Vascular Technology students - no later than Friday, January 15, 2016

+Dates subject to change.
+Please refer to the current Academic Calendar on the portal for any changes.

-Any application submitted after this date will be subject to a \$150.00 application processing fee.
+Any applications submitted after this date will be subject to a \$150.00 application processing fee.
 The College is not responsible for those students who fail to apply by the deadline since graduation orders must be placed well in advance.
 Students who meet requirements but do not apply for graduation will not be listed in the graduation roster nor will completion of degree be indicated on the student transcript.
 No diploma will be ordered for students who do not apply for graduation.
-Students who are short of curriculum requirements by more than three credits will not participate in commencement.
+Students who are short of curriculum requirements by more than three credits or owe the college any outstanding balance will not participate in commencement.

-Second Degree
+Requirements for Second Degree

-Students completing one associate degree who decide to apply for a second associate degree must complete a minimum of 15 additional credit hours at the College.
+Students completing requirements for one associate degree who decide to apply for a second associate degree must complete a minimum of 15 additional credit hours that are not required for the first degree at the College.
+These additional credits exclude COL101, DEV courses and COL201.
 If the student applies for graduation under both majors during the same academic year, the student will receive one diploma with both degrees listed.